jadentel/CS-job-search-app/README.md

-# CS-job-search-app
+# CS-job-search-website
-a job finding app made by flutter.
+a job finding website made by Django.